jyonk-gravity/dev.gravitypayments.com-2023/wp-content/plugins/wordpress-seo/readme.txt

 == Changelog ==

-= 24.5 =
+= 25.1 =

-Release date: 2025-02-18
+Release date: 2025-05-13

-Yoast SEO 24.5 brings more enhancements and bugfixes.
+Yoast SEO 25.1 brings more enhancements and bugfixes.
 [Find more information about our software releases and updates here](https://yoa.st/releases).

 #### Enhancements

+* Adds more phrases regarding disability to the _inclusive language assessment_.
-* Issues a warning message when the image automatically selected for a post social preview is in the unsupported AVIF format.
+* Improves the feedback for \"lame\" in the _inclusive language assessment_.
+* Makes the following SEO assessments available in the analysis by default, even when no content has been added: _keyphrase in introduction_, _keyphrase in meta description_, _keyphrase in SEO title_, _keyphrase in slug_ and _previously used keyphrase_.
+* Optimizes the function used to fetch post IDs which share the same focus keyphrase.
+Props to [dilipbheda](https://github.com/dilipbheda).

+= 25.0 =

+Release date: 2025-04-29

+Yoast SEO 25.0 brings more enhancements and bugfixes.
+[Find more information about our software releases and updates here](https://yoa.st/releases).

-#### Bugfixes
+#### Enhancements

-* Fixes a bug where the canonical presenter would throw a deprecation notice when the environments run PHP >= 8.1.
-Props to [aanduque](https://github.com/aanduque).
+* Optimizes the `wp yoast cleanup` CLI command  `update_indexables_author_to_reassigned` step, which can become very slow for very large data sets.
+Props to [eddiesshop](https://github.com/eddiesshop).
+* Improves the feedback texts for the _passive voice_ and _consecutive sentences_ assessments in case there is nothing to report.
+* Makes the _images_, _internal links_, and _external links_ assessments available when no content has been added.

 #### Other

-* Simplifies calculating the `date` replacement variable before displaying it in the frontend.
-Props to [apermo](https://github.com/apermo).
-* Updates the Yoast WooCommerce SEO integration cards with the latest Woo logo.

-= 24.4 =

-Release date: 2025-02-04

-Yoast SEO 24.4 brings more enhancements and bugfixes.
-[Find more information about our software releases and updates here](https://yoa.st/releases).

-#### Bugfixes

-* Fixes a bug where editing a link in the block editor would have unexpected consequences when using undo.
-* Fixes a bug where the `article:modified_time` meta tag would show an earlier time than the `article:published_time` meta tag for scheduled posts.
-* Fixes a bug where the Schema type of the product would not be locked when Yoast WooCommerce SEO is enabled.
-* Fixes a bug where using hyphens at the start or end of a sentence would cripple the content analysis when editing a post.
+* Drops compatibility with PHP 7.2 and 7.3.
+* Improves the translatability of feedback strings for the keyphrase length assessment.

 = Earlier versions =
 For the changelog of earlier versions, please refer to [the changelog on yoast.com](https://yoa.st/yoast-seo-changelog).